pingcap/tidb-operator/deploy/gcp/README.md

 gke-my-cluster-monitor-pool-78a961e5-grp  us-west1-a  zone   gke-my-cluster-monitor-pool-78a961e5  1     1            gke-my-cluster-monitor-pool-78a961e5  no
 ```

-The first column is the name of the managed instance group, and the second column is the zone it was created in.
-You also need the name of the instance in that group, and you can get it as follows:
+The first column is the name of the managed instance group, and the second column is the zone in which it was created.
+You also need the name of the instance in that group, and you can get it by running:

 ```bash
 gcloud compute instance-groups managed list-instances <the-name-of-the-managed-instance-group> --zone <zone>